Advocacy > Human Rights

 Disability Royal Commission

-The Disability Royal Commission (DRC) Advocacy Program provides individual non-legal advocacy for vulnerable people wishing to make a submission to the DRC.
+Our Disability Royal Commission (DRC) Advocacy provides individual advocacy for vulnerable people wishing to make a submission to the DRC.

 What is a Royal Commission?